pr0xh4ck/web-recon/README.md

  - [dirdar](https://github.com/M4DM0e/DirDar) - DirDar is a tool that searches for (403-Forbidden) directories to break it and get dir listing on it
  - [4-ZERO-3](https://github.com/Dheerajmadhukar/4-ZERO-3) - 403/401 Bypass Methods
  - [byp4xx](https://github.com/lobuhi/byp4xx) - Pyhton script for HTTP 40X responses bypassing.
 Features: Verb tampering, headers, #bugbountytips tricks and 2454 User-Agents.
+ - [403bypasser](https://github.com/yunemse48/403bypasser) - 403bypasser automates techniques used to bypass access control restrictions on target pages.
+This tool will continue to be developed, contributions are welcome.

 ### wordlists